NZ Mountain Film Festival – a fundraising opportunity for clubs

 Megan Sety of the Wellington Tramping and Mountaineering Club wrote an article explaining how (and why) to host a screening.
 You can read “Bringing the Mountain Film Festival to you” on our Wilderlife.nz blog.

-FMC is pleased to continue its support to the NZ Mountain Film festival allowing them to offer a film selection to schools for free.
+FMC is pleased to continue its support to the NZ Mountain Film festival, which allows the festival to offer a 45 minute selection of this year’s films to schools and Scout groups for free.
 Our aim is to help inspire the next generation of adventurers and mountain enthusiasts.